 I wouldn’t call myself a YouTube binger, but I definitely spend a few hours a week watching videos to improve my skills, my life, and sometimes for pure entertainment.

 But, keeping on subject, here are some fabulous channels to help you learn how to doodle.

 Before closing out this post, I want to share some of the supplies I use on a daily basis when creating doodles.
 But, please remember that you don’t need anything special to get started.

 When I first started bullet journaling and dabbling in doodles, I had one Micron pen that once belonged to my mom, a standard #2 pencil, and some Crayola markers that my daughter had.

 And guess what?
 I did just fine!

-But, if you’re looking to upgrade your stationery supplies to accomodate for thicker and thinner line widths, easily blendable colors, and wide variety of colors, here are my favorites of what I have tried through the years.
+But, if you’re looking to upgrade your stationery supplies to accommodate for thicker and thinner line widths, easily blendable colors, and a wide variety of colors, here are my favorites of what I have tried through the years.

 Pentel Twist-Erase 0.7: You need a pencil.
 Any old pencil will do the trick, but this pencil is my baby.
 I love the grip, the twistable and replaceable eraser, and the overall weight of the pencil in my hand.